esamattis/piler/README.md

 # Code sharing and management

 Really Express takes browser script management by the balls.
 It handles all the scripts-tags which are sent to the browser.

+The grand scheme is that the you can seamlessly write server and client-side code.
+You can **embed client-side code in to your Node.js files!** It should be trivial to change code execution from the server to the client.
+Also function and variable sharing is a breeze.

-You can even **embed client-side code seamlessly to your Node.js files!** It is also possible to specify a folder from which client-side only Javascript/CoffeeScript files will be automatically loaded and sent to the browser.
+It is also possible to specify a folder from which client-side only Javascript/CoffeeScript files will be automatically loaded and sent to the browser.

 It is also aware of development and production modes.
 In development mode it makes sure that caching won't get in your way etc. In production mode it takes